clbarnes/frame_annotator/README.md

 ========
 LEFT and RIGHT arrows play the video in that direction at the configured FPS.
 Hold SHIFT + direction to play at 10x speed.
-Hold CTRL + direction to step through one frame at a time.
-(Alternatively, COMMA and PERIOD can be used to step left and right respectively)
+Press COMMA or PERIOD to step one frame left or right, respectively.

 Contrast
 ========